Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/Assignment3/README.md

 # Part 5 is applying an if grouping to remove nulls from certain parts of part 4.
 # Part 6 is a new query.
 Involves doing a group by and a sum with a bit more math.
 # Part 7 is an adjustment of part 6.
 Involves joining a table to add a field.
+# Part 8 is an adjustment to part 7.
+Adds a having line based on the calculated value for total sales.